One Piece season 19

-The nineteenth season of the One Piece anime series was produced by Toei Animation, and directed by Toshinori Fukuzawa.
+The nineteenth season of the One Piece anime television series was produced by Toei Animation, and directed by Toshinori Fukuzawa.
 The season began broadcasting in Japan on Fuji Television on April 9, 2017.
 Like the rest of the series, it follows the adventures of Monkey D. Luffy and his Straw Hat Pirates.
-It contains two story arcs.
+The season contains two story arcs.

 The first story arc, called "Whole Cake Island", adapts material from the rest of the 82nd volume to the beginning of the 90th volume of the manga by Eiichiro Oda.
 It deals with Luffy and his small team rescuing Sanji from his arranged marriage to finalize a political alliance between his own family, the Vinsmokes, and Big Mom's family.

-The second story arc, called "Reverie", adapts material from the rest of the 90th volume.
-It deals with the royals from across the globe gathering for the Reverie, a seven day conference to discuss matters that could affect the world.
+The second story arc, called "Reverie" and alternatively "Levely", adapts material from the rest of the 90th volume.
+It deals with the royals from across the globe gathering for the Reverie, a seven-day conference to discuss matters that could affect the world.